-But apparently I have discovered another type of harvest as a heirloom-plant-plodder.
-To define a plodding harvest requires erasure of Thanksgiving feasts and fields of servants working throughout the day and late into the night.
-Picture a shirt pulled from its waistband and gathered around 15 green beans, a patty pan squash, two warm chicken eggs, four figs in four different sizes and colors, seven collard leaves pulled from the bottom of the stem and three and a half okra (yet, again, the 'harvester' forgot her scissors in haste to see what grew through the night).
+But apparently I have discovered another type of harvest as an heirloom-plant-plodder.
+To define a plodding harvest requires the erasure of Thanksgiving feasts and fields of servants working throughout the day and late into the night.
+Picture a shirt pulled from its waistband and gathered around 15 green beans, a patty pan squash, two warm chicken eggs, four figs in four different sizes and colors, seven collard leaves pulled from the bottom of the stem and three and a half okra (yet again, the "harvester" forgot her scissors in haste to see what had grown through the night).
 Tenderly, the shirt is lowered to the kitchen counter.
-The eggs roll until they bump the backsplash, a leaf-hopper wings over to the window, a small hole is discovered on the largest fig and the collard leaves are examined with deep appreciation for the their dense formation and strong color.
+The eggs roll until they bump the backsplash, a leaf-hopper wings over to the window, a small hole is discovered on the largest fig, and the collard leaves are examined with deep appreciation for their dense formation and strong color.

 Rarely do I know in advance what to prepare for the table, but one thing I do know is that it won't be what it was last night or the night before.
 The bits of harvest are new and wonderfully fresh.
 A vegetable harvested from the same plant two weeks prior will not be the same as one harvested this afternoon.

 What am I harvesting?
 Is it merely a crop, or am I gathering strength for the fall garden, hope for the winter garden, vision for the spring garden, and fortitude for the summer?
 I think that is the definition of a plodding harvest.
 It is the garden that slowly shares its bounty, uncovers its riches incrementally, and properly rations its rewards.
 It is the garden that will not be forgotten or dismissed as a one-time event.
 And this is why I cherish each of my time-tested, backyard-garden heirloom performers.
 They know how to treat a girl!